Meet our partners

 UNICEF’s overall revenue of $6.7 billion in 2018 was invested in delivering results for children in development and humanitarian settings, enabling UNICEF and partners to achieve significant results.
 UNICEF strengthens partnerships through a results-based focus, from project proposals to reporting on results achieved.

-In 2020, UNICEF will be celebrating its 73rd anniversary.
+In 2021, UNICEF celebrated its 75th anniversary.
 2019 marked the 30th anniversary of the Convention on the Rights of the Child (CRC).
-Without the support of the partners over the years, it would have not been possible for UNICEF to remain so committed to realising the rights and meeting the changing needs of the world’s children and young people.
+Without the support of the partners over the years, it would have not been possible for UNICEF to remain so committed to realizing the rights and meeting the changing needs of the world’s children and young people.
 We are also committed to opening up opportunities for all.

 We would like to thank all our partners for making a difference for the children and women of Chad.
 We hope to continue collaboration.